chunhualiao/freeCompilerCamp/compiler-classroom/_posts/2019-06-27-new-directive-llvm.markdown

 <span style="color:green">**Congratulations**</span> you were successfully able to add a new directive to OpenMP in clang compiler.

-## Step 5 - Semantic analysis
+## Step 5 - Identify Clause
-In the above implementation we used the body of the `OMPD_parallel` case.
-Now we will implement our own parsing of the directive.
+In the above implementation just identifies the `metadirective` token and does not factor in its clauses.
+There are two clause to metadirective - `when` and `default`.